Uniform non-autonomous basins of attraction: Dynamics of perturbed weak shift-like maps

-and generalise Theorem 2.2 from \cite{SG:regular} as \begin{thm} The function $G$ in (\ref{e:Green}) is continuous, non-constant and plurisubharmonic on $\C^k$. \end{thm} \begin{proof} Note that to prove continuity of $G$, we need to prove the same only on $\partial \mathcal{K}^+.$ Suppose not and assume that $G$ is discontinuous at $z_0 \in \partial \mathcal{K}^+$.
+and with this, we generalise Theorem 2.2 from \cite{SG:regular} as \begin{thm} The function $G$ in (\ref{e:Green}) is continuous, non-constant and plurisubharmonic on $\C^k$. \end{thm} \begin{proof} Note that to prove continuity of $G$ on $\C^k$, we only need to prove its continuity at points on $\partial \mathcal{K}^+$.
+Suppose not and assume that $G$ is discontinuous at $z_0 \in \partial \mathcal{K}^+$.
 In particular, there exists a sequence $\seq{z} \in U^+$ such that $z_n \to z_0$ but $G(z_n)>c$ for some $c>0$.

+Our goal will be to contradict the above assumption.
+The idea behind it is to show that any point $z \in \C^k$ with $G(z)>c>0$ should diverge to infinity under the non-autonomous action of the family $\{S_n\}$ approximately at an order $c^{d^n}$.
+However, as a consequence of Lemma \ref{l:filtration radius} and its proof, it turns out that the a convergent sequence of points with the former property should be contained in $U^+$, i.e., eventually contained in $V_{\w{R}}^+$ uniformly, where $\w{R}>0$ is sufficiently large and appropriately chosen.
+This will force $z_0 \in \mathcal{K}^+$, as chosen in the above paragraph, to be contained in $U^+$, thus giving a contradiction!